CloudBoost/developers/en/datastorage/files.md

 ```
 </span>

 ><span class="tut-imp">Important:</span> res Object after saving has the CloudFile Object but without Url, though it has the Id.
 To get the complete FileObject with url do a fetch over it.
-Otherwise while querying over Objects with files do an Include over file to get the file object back.

 #Default Properties